fbpx

 The development of bunions is progressive, and there are 4 stages of development (see image).
 Bunions usually begin as a mild protrusion at the joint, which becomes increasingly prominent over the years as the bones gradually change their angle.
 In severe cases, the second toe can overlap the big toe.

-1. Did my shoes caused the bunion to form?
+Did my shoes cause the bunion to form?

 Bad shoes are not the root cause, although using pointed shoes and/or heels may worsen any existing deformity.
 Bunions are often hereditary.
 One can inherit foot types, genetic factors or walking patterns that can impact how the foot functions, and possibly be more susceptible to developing a bunion.